I-2-4-25.Dismissal Due to Claimant's Failure to Appear

 NOTE:

-If a claimant appears at the hearing site after the time set for hearing, Office of Hearings Operations (OHO) staff will document the appearance on the Form SSA-5002, Report of Contact, found in Hearings, Appeals and Litigation Law (HALLEX) manual I-2-4-91, and associate the completed form in the B section of the file.
+If a claimant appears at the hearing site after the time set for the hearing, Office of Hearings Operations (OHO) staff will document the appearance on the form SSA-5002, “Report of Contact,” (ROC) found in Hearings, Appeals and Litigation Law (HALLEX) manual I-2-4-91, and associate the completed form with the B section of the claim(s) file.
 Whenever possible, staff must notify the ALJ while the claimant is still at the hearing site.
 In this situation, the ALJ has discretion to make a finding of good cause and proceed with the hearing, or to develop good cause using the procedures in this section.
-If the ALJ does not find good cause, he or she must exhibit the completed SSA-5002 and make specific reference to its contents in the dismissal order.
+If the ALJ does not find good cause, the ALJ must exhibit the completed ROC and make specific reference to its contents in the dismissal order.

 3. Third Party Appears on Behalf of Minor or Adult Claimant

-• The claimant is age 18 or older, and
+The claimant is age 18 or older, and

-• The claim is an initial application for adult disability benefits or a redetermination of a claimant's eligibility for supplemental security income under 20 CFR 416.987.
+The claim is an initial application for adult disability benefits or a redetermination of a claimant's eligibility for supplemental security income under 20 CFR 416.987.

 If the hearing cannot proceed, the next appropriate action depends on whether the claimant returned the acknowledgment of hearing form or otherwise indicated actual knowledge of the date and time of the hearing.
 See HALLEX I-2-3-20.
-If the claimant responded and indicated he or she would appear at the hearing, the ALJ may dismiss the request for hearing if the ALJ finds that the claimant does not have good cause for failing to appear.
+If the claimant responded and indicated they would appear at the hearing, the ALJ may dismiss the request for hearing if the ALJ finds that the claimant does not have good cause for failing to appear.
 If the claimant was not the person who responded to the acknowledgment of hearing form, or the acknowledgment form was not returned, see the procedures noted in subsection C below.

 NOTE: